 Made from environmentally sustainable practices + manufacturing processes that does not harm the planet or workers.
 To meet this value products must be manufactured using sustainable energy, or is certified free of harmful chemicals.
 This can also include fair trade practices or safe working environments, to ensure they meet high standards of ethical work place practices.

-In order for a brand to meet the requirements of this value, its' manufacturers must be accredited with a globally recognised, independent certifier.
+To meet the requirements of this value, a brand must be accredited with a globally recognised, independent certifier.
 Such as Mukti's SGS certified yoga mats made from non-Amazon harvested tree rubber.
-Mukti also support the Himalayan Tailoring Centre in North India who employ and train over 70 staff, many of whom are refugees.
+Mukti support the Himalayan Tailoring Centre in India who employ and train many refugees.

 Made by hand, by people using traditional skills passed on throughout generations or by highly trained people with teachnical sewing methods.
 This value supports communities and local sewers, often women who have shared their skills from generation to generation.
 This includes women in India who use intricate hand embroidery work to make our Nagnata yoga mat bags, as well as local mums from Sydney, Orange, Melbourne and Tamborine sewing hand dyed linen eye pillows and cotton yoga bolsters.

 For a product to meet the requirements of our handcrafted value, a minimum of 50% of it's makeup must be from traditional handmade methods.